Welcome to The Antlered Way

 For as long as I can remember, I’ve written to make sense of things, to gather thoughts, ask questions, hold longings, and to try and find my place in a world that I struggle to understand.

-The Antlered Path is the current iteration of my Substack as I continue to navigate my way through midlife and finding out what living meaningfully means to me in a collapsing world.
+The Antlered Way is the current iteration of my Substack as I continue to navigate my way through midlife and finding out what living meaningfully means to me in a collapsing world.

 I’m foraging for insights and ideas from the women who came before me in my family, from the ancestral goddess and mythical women of Britain, and from the fragmented herstories of the difficult, outspoken, rebellious women who have fought for our rights.